theory/pgadmin3/docs/en_US/pgagent-install.rst

 'createlang' program can do this if required.

 Connect to the "postgres" database (once created if needed), and open the SQL tool.
-If the server 9.1 or later, simply paste in this query and click the 'Run' button:
+If the server is 9.1 or later, simply paste in this query and click the 'Run'
+button:

     CREATE EXTENSION pgagent;